-You can browse to the router through any VLAN or ETH port, as long as you give that interface an IP address (see below).
-The recommended LAN interface is vlan1, and these instructions assume you will use vlan1 as the LAN interface.
-The switch ports all belong to vlan1 by default.
+You can browse to the router through any ETH port, as long as you give that interface an IP address (see below).
+These instructions assume you will use eth0 as the LAN interface.

 3. Access the router's command line interface